Road rollers, dumpers, graders, bulldozers and concrete mixers.

 During the war the company built Bren gun carriers for the army, shell fuse caps and various precision-made components for tanks and submarines.
 Aveling-Barford continued to prosper in the immediate post war period, but the 1960s and 1970s were difficult decades for the firm.
 The workforce was slashed and the company’s range of products was dramatically reduced, but Aveling-Barford is still trading today as part of Moxy Engineering.

 The records of Aveling-Barford include build records, product catalogues, photographs and engineering plans.
 Many of the records date from before the 1934 merger and therefore relate to the two constituent companies.
+The records have been catalogued and are now fully accessible.

 “The origin and development of Aveling-Barford Limited”